teeaarbee/blog/content/week_26.md

 And then he actually contacted me on twitter 😳

-Aaaaaaand I showed him my work, which Ig he liked and asked me if I wanted to join full time and lead a new video editor team
+Aaaaaaand I showed him my work, which Ig he liked and asked me if I wanted to join full time and lead a new video editing team

 Then we talked on call [confidential] XD jk there was nothing like that so I ll have to edit a sample video for him and if he likes it, he will hire me.